Fluctuations of Quadratic Chaos: Introduction

 in the regime where

-The asymptotic normality of $S_n$ has been extensively studied going back to the classical results of Beran \cite{beran_dependence}, Rotar \cite{rotar}, and de Jong \cite{dejong87} (see Remark \ref{remark:4moments} for a detailed discussion).
+Quadratic forms with $\{0, 1\}$-valued coefficients appear in various contexts (see Remark \ref{r.01coef}) and there are numerous results on asymptotic normality of $S_n$ going back to the classical results of Beran \cite{beran_dependence}, Rotar \cite{rotar}, and de Jong \cite{dejong87}.
+Specifically, for $F= N(0, 1)$ and $F$ is the Rademacher distribution, $S_n$ is the well-known quadratic Wiener/Gaussian chaos and the quadratic Rademacher chaos, respectively (see \cite{gaussianlimit,limitrademacher,jansongaussian,rademacher,NoPe09,book_np} and the references therein). {A quadratic chaos is also the first non-trivial component in a polynomial chaos expansion (a multi-linear polynomial of independent random variables) \cite{ghanem2003stochastic}, which play an important role in the study of $U$-statistics \cite{dependenceindependence,dm,jansongaussian,ustatistics}, Boolean functions \cite{de2018gaussian,filmus2019harmonicity,stability}, directed polymers \cite{akq,carcot,polychaos,marrel,csz2d}, random graph coloring problems \cite{bbb_pd_sm,fourthmomenttriangle,fourthmomentH,fourthmomentinfluence}, among several others. }

+A detailed discussion of the conditions for the asymptotic normality of $S_n$ is given in Section \ref{sec:theorem4}.
 Broadly speaking, $S_n$ has a Gaussian limit when the dependence between the collection of random variables $\{a_{u, v}X_u X_v\}_{1 \leq u < v \leq n}$ is either local and/or weak.
 The following is a simple example of this: \begin{enumerate} \item[(1)] Assume $n=2 L$ and take

 Then it is easy to show that, for example, by a direct application of Stein's method based on dependency graphs (cf.~\cite[Theorem 2.7]{dependencygraph}),

 \end{enumerate} Examples where $S_n$ converges to a weighted sum of independent centered chi-squared random variables are also well-known (cf.~\cite[Chapter 3]{ustatistics}).
 This usually happens when the matrix $((a_{u, v}))_{1 \leq u, v, \leq n}$ is `dense', that is, it has a positive fraction of non-zero elements, as in the example below: \begin{enumerate} \item[(2)] Take $a_{u, v}=1$, for all $1 \leq u \ne v \leq n$.
 Then since $\frac{1}{n} \left(\sum_{u=1}^n X_u \right)^2 \stackrel{D} \rightarrow \chi_1^2$ and $\frac{1}{n} \sum_{u=1}^n X_u^2 \stackrel{P} \rightarrow 1$. \end{enumerate} Perhaps more interestingly, there are also examples where the limit of $S_n$ is neither a Gaussian nor a weighted sum of chi-squares (or a combination of both). \begin{enumerate}